anastaviki/Data-Quality-Engineering-Mentoring-Program-Intermediate-Level-9/RobotFramework_HW/Readme.md

+# Robot Framework project
-# This folder contains Robot Framework project with automated test cases for AdventureWorks2012 database from TestCasesRF.xlsx file
+This folder contains Robot Framework project with automated test cases for AdventureWorks2012 database from TestCasesRF.xlsx file